lorenzoorsingher/SIV_project/README.md

 ### General Controls

-To the script can be provided the number of frames to analyze (default -1 means the entire length)
+The script can be provided with the number of frames to analyze (default -1 means the entire length)

 ```
 python vo.py -m kitti -s 2 -st 100
 ```
-As well as the feature matching method used as combinations of SIFT, ORB and either bruteforce or FLANN plus some more
+As well as the feature matching method used as combinations of SIFT, ORB, and either brute force or FLANN plus some more

 ```
 python vo.py -m kitti -s 2 -fm 2